Henry Pollexfen: High office, 1688-1691

 Pollexfen's sympathies lay with the whiggish, Protestant faction.
 After William III arrived in 1688 he was a close advisor, and encouraged him to declare himself King, arguing that the throne was vacant because James had fled, and that James 'went away because the terror of his own conscience frighted him and he durst stay no longer'.
 William sought a more judicious path to the throne.
 Even so, Pollexfen's contribution to the debate and settlement of the succession issue was considerable, and his promotion to high office was both suitable and expedient to the new reign.

 In December 1688, the Lords called upon five senior lawyers (of whom he was one) to attend them, to consult on how to proceed in the present juncture, and how they should legitimately summon a parliament.
 In January 1688/89 he was returned as Member of Parliament for Exeter in the 1689 Convention Parliament.
 After much deliberation as to how the vacancy of the Crown had arisen, and upon what terms William might assume sovereign powers together with Queen Mary II, the Commons (whom Pollexfen addressed frequently and at length) carried the day, and William was officially offered the crown.

 In February Pollexfen received his appointment as Attorney General for England and Wales, and on 5 March he was knighted in recognition of his services.
 Having taken his oath as serjeant-at-law amid ceremonies at Gray's Inn, Westminster and Fleet Street, he was appointed Chief Justice of the Common Pleas on 6 May 1689, and his cousin Treby took his place as Attorney-general.
 He swiftly obtained the special admission of his son Henry to the Inner Temple.
-In his first days in his new office he overstepped the mark, and was summoned before the Lords for breach of priviledge for having turned the Duke of Grafton out of his Treasury office of the Common Pleas.
+In his first days in his new office he overstepped the mark, and was summoned before the Lords for breach of privilege for having turned the Duke of Grafton out of his Treasury office of the Common Pleas.
 With John Holt, Lord Chief Justice of the other Bench, he approved the Ordinances of the Worshipful Company of Grocers.

 Before his death, Pollexfen compiled, revised and annotated a volume of his own Arguments and Reports in some special cases, together with various of his decrees in Chancery relating to limitations of trusts.
 This was published posthumously in 1702 with official approval.
 Edward Foss remarked that his Reports "are not held in any great repute."
 Roger North claimed that Pollexfen, in his Preface to this work, "most brazenly and untruly" declared, concerning a particular case he had lost, that "he had carried the cause, if the Lord Keeper North had not solicited the judges to give a contrary judgement": but, upon this being shown to Lord Chief Justice Holt, the bookseller was called to account for it, and had to remove the words or face the suppression of the whole edition.